 Introducing IDFF Artdocfest/Riga

-The first International Documentary Film Festival Artdocfest/Riga will take place in Riga, Latvia from November 26 to December 1, 2020.
+The first International Documentary Film Festival Artdocfest/Riga was take place in Riga, Latvia from April 28 to May 3, 2021 (postponed from November 2020 due to COVID-19).

-Within the framework of the festival a symposium – a creative meeting of documentary filmmakers and theoreticians will be held with the aim to create a temporary, inspirational space of thought - transfering the knowledge, highlighting the tendencies and discussing the developments and significant trends in documentary.
+Within the framework of the festival a symposium – a creative meeting of documentary filmmakers and theoreticians was held with the aim to create a temporary, inspirational space of thought - transfering the knowledge, highlighting the tendencies and discussing the developments and significant trends in documentary.

-Every year a prominent guest – important in the World of Documentary will be invited to take part in symposium.
+Every year a prominent guest – important in the World of Documentary is invited to take part in symposium.

 The international documentary film festival Artdocfest started in Moscow, Russia in 2007.
 In a very short period of time it became one of the most prestigious festivals in Russia and the largest documentary film festival in the territory of the former USSR.